opensourcefeed/opensourcefeed.github.io/distribution-zorin.md

   Zorin OS 12 Core : "https://distroscreens.blogspot.com/2016/12/zorin-os-12-core-screenshots.html"
 ---

-**Zorin OS** is a good choice for people migrating from other proprietary operating systems like Microsoft Windows and macOS.
-It combines solid Ubuntu base with a custom desktop environment called Zorin Desktop.
-The Zorin Desktop can be customized to mimic the looks other desktop environments and operating systems like GNOME 2, GNOME 3, macOS, Windows classic, Windows 7 ..etc.
+**Zorin OS** is a user-friendly Linux distribution, ideal for anyone switching from proprietary operating systems like Microsoft Windows or macOS.
+Built on a reliable Ubuntu foundation, it features the **Zorin Desktop**, which can be customized to resemble popular desktop environments.
+Whether you prefer the look of Windows, macOS, or GNOME, Zorin OS allows you to easily personalize your experience.

-Zorin OS also ships a nice collection of layouts and themes which resembles other proprietary operating systems.
-It provides tools to easily switch between different layouts, browsers, and themes.
+It also offers a range of layouts and themes that make transitioning smoother for new users.
+Switching between different desktop layouts, web browsers, and themes is simple, giving you full control over your setup.

-There are multiple flavors of Zorin OS.
+There are multiple versions of Zorin OS to suit different needs:
-Zorin OS Lite is for older computers with limited resources.
+- **Zorin OS Lite**: Designed for older, low-resource computers.
-Zorin OS Education edition is for students and teachers.
+- **Zorin OS Education**: Tailored for students and educators.
-Zorin OS Pro Edition is a paid edition includes additional layouts and applications.
+- **Zorin OS Pro**: A premium version with extra layouts and apps.
-Zorin OS Core edition is trimmed down version of Pro edition for those who can not afford the Pro edition.
+- **Zorin OS Core**: A free, slimmed-down version for those who don’t need the extra features of the Pro edition.

+Zorin OS combines versatility, ease of use, and a familiar design, making it a top choice for users looking to switch from traditional operating systems.